At a glance

 There are some factors you may think could affect your child’s evaluation results but that generally don’t make a difference.
 These include:

-Different examiners.
-Depending on the kind of testing being done, your child may be working with a person he’s seen before at school.
-Or he may be meeting with strangers.
+- Different examiners.
+Depending on the kind of testing being done, your child may be working with a familiar person from school.
+Or your child may be meeting with strangers.
 Again, experienced examiners will spend time helping your child feel at ease.

-Different levels of observation.
-When testing is done by the school, evaluators can observe your child in different settings and get input from his teachers and others on his records and past performance.
-A private evaluator may not be able to do a site visit at school.
-But he will often try to gather similar information from your child’s teachers and his school.
+- Different levels of observation.
+When testing is done by the school, evaluators can observe your child in different settings and get input from teachers and others on records and past performance.
+Private evaluators may not be able to do a site visit at school.
+But they will often try to gather similar information from your child’s teachers and the school.